doerte/doerte.github.io/research/index.md

 ***

 Besides my work on the multimodality of speech comprehension (especially in aphasia) I am also generally interested in psycho- and neurolinguistic research on language comprehension, aphasia and the remediation of aphasia (see also my ['diploma thesis'](/research/diploma.html)) .
 Another key interest of mine regards experimental methods and the setting up of experiments, both online and offline.
 My experience with online methods mainly concerns ERP recordings and analysis, though I am also interested in other imaging techniques.

+***
+You can find a list of my publications [here](/research/publications.html).